-After spending the summer studying 2019 and 2020 tape, monitoring personnel changes and consulting with the groundhog in my back yard, it's almost time to unveil my bold projections for the 2020 NFL season.
+After spending the summer studying 2018 and 2019 tape, monitoring personnel changes and consulting with the local psychic down the street from the Pho joint, it's almost time to unveil my bold projections for the 2018 NFL season.

 First, let's look back at last year's disaster:

-- Patrick Mahomes II breaks Peyton Manning's regular-season touchdown record: Nope.
+1. Patrick Mahomes II Breaks Peyton Manning's regular-season touchdown (55) and Yardage (5,477) Records

-- T.J.
-Hockenson earns the best fantasy production for a rookie tight end since Mike Ditka: Bupkis.
+2. T.J.
+Hockenson Earns the best fantasy production for a rookie tight end since Mike Ditka

 Continue reading this article with a Season Long Pro subscription.

 Matthew Berry, ESPN